skienzmatishun/rippreport/content/p/cover-up/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Bay Minette officials and law enforcement bosses teamed up to suppress the truth about a fatal police shooting.
+Internal letters and secret real estate leases reveal a web of backroom deals that enriched the mayor while silencing a grieving family.
+See the documents that expose this deadly COVER UP in Baldwin County.
 ---
 The Ripp Report received a copy of a letter from Mayor Bob Wills to Tamara French, O.J.’s older sister, in reference to Mr. O.J.
 French who was killed by Bay Minette police, August 20 2021.